 Brief Bio

-Christina VandePol, M.D. is a writer, physician, and former elected coroner whose creative nonfiction has been published in The Sun, Killer Nashville Magazine, The Rumpus, and Months to Years.
-She is seeking a publisher for her completed memoir, Madam Coroner, winner of the 2025 Killer Nashville Claymore Award for nonfiction.
-Recognized as an expert on coroners and death investigation, Christina has been interviewed and quoted by the Washington Post, the Philadelphia Inquirer, CNN, NBC News, the LA Times, and multiple regional and local media outlets.
+Christina VandePol, M.D. is a writer, physician, and former elected coroner.
+Her memoir, Madam Coroner: A Memoir of Death and Politics in Suburbia is forthcoming from Exposit Books, a McFarland imprint.
+Christina’s creative nonfiction essays have been published in The Sun, Killer Nashville Magazine, The Rumpus, and Months to Years.
+Recognized as an expert on coroners and death investigation, Christina has been interviewed and quoted by the Washington Post, the Philadelphia Inquirer, CNN, and multiple other media outlets.

 Long Bio